JolanaB169/Workshop2/README.md

 # Workshop2
-In this workshop you will create a simple message server.
+In this workshop I will create a simple message server.
 It will consist of four parts:
 - a script that builds the database,
 - a library for managing the database,